Powerful Natural Remedies for Seasonal Allergies

 1. Apple Cider Vinegar

-Apple cider vinegar is an age old remedy that is often recommended for a variety of health conditions.
-I’ve personally used it for allergy relief (and heartburn relief) with great success.
-The theory is that its ability to reduce mucous production and cleanse the lymphatic system makes it useful for allergies.
-It is also said to help digestion, weight loss, and more so it is worth a try!
+Apple cider vinegar is an age-old remedy that’s often used for a variety of health issues.
+I’ve used it for allergy relief (and heartburn relief) with great success.
+The theory is that it can help reduce mucus and cleanse the lymphatic system, both of which are helpful for allergies.

-What I did: When allergies hit, I mixed a teaspoon of organic, unfiltered apple cider vinegar with “The Mother” (that part is important) into a glass of water and drank this three times a day.
-“The Mother” is simply a colony of beneficial bacteria present in some organic and unfiltered ACV brands.
-Check the label, it should list if it contains it.
+What I did: When allergies hit, I mixed a teaspoon of organic, raw, and unfiltered apple cider vinegar into a glass of water.
+I drank this three times a day.
+This kind of vinegar has “the mother” in it, a colony of beneficial bacteria.
+Check the label, it should list if it has it.

-I use this brand but it is also quite simple to make your own.
-Apple cider vinegar helped me with relief of acute allergy symptoms and seemed to help avoid allergy attacks as well when I do it daily, so if you suffer from allergies at a certain time of year start well before.
+I use this brand, but it’s easy enough to make your own.
+Apple cider vinegar helped me relieve acute allergy symptoms and seemed to help avoid allergy attacks as well when I do it daily.
+If you suffer from allergies at a certain time of year, you may want to start taking ACV well before.

 2. Wash Your Nostrils

-This remedy works by preventing the offending allergen (or at least as much of it) from entering your airways.
+This remedy works by hindering the offending allergen from entering your airways and reducing nasal congestion.

 Neti Pot

 It took me a while to try the Neti Pot simply because I’m a big scaredy cat about pouring things in my nose.
 I’m glad I took the leap though because it’s not half as bad as it sounds!
-(In fact, I kind of love it!).
-The basic theory is that you use a Neti Pot filled with a sterile saline solution to flush out the sinuses of allergens and irritations.
+The basic theory is that you use a Neti Pot filled with a sterile saline solution to flush allergens out of the sinuses.
+It also helps prevent pathogens from invading during cold and flu season.

-To use: Either use a pre-made saline rinse or make your own by dissolving 1 teaspoon of Himalayan or just plain sea salt in a quart of boiled distilled water.
-Cool completely.
-Put in the Neti Pot and pour through one nostril and let it drain out the other.
+To use: Either use a pre-made saline rinse or make your own.
+Once at body temp, fill the Neti Pot, pour through one nostril, and let it drain out the other.
 Get full instructions here.

 Saline Spray

-An option for Neti Pot sissies like me: I like this natural saline spray with xylitol for extra help with soothing inflammation and opening airways.
-We use it for one of our kids with large tonsils as well to help keep post-nasal drip and sore throats away.
+An option for Neti Pot sissies like me.
+I like this natural saline spray with xylitol for extra help with soothing inflammation and opening airways.
+One of my kids with large tonsils uses it to help keep post-nasal drip and sore throats away.
+Regularly using a nasal spray can help reduce irritation from allergens.

-To use: Spray saline into nostrils a few times a week or even daily for routine maintenance (whether or not you have symptoms).
+To use: Spray saline into the nostrils a few times a week or even daily for routine maintenance.

 3. Quercetin

-Quercetin is a natural bioflavonoid that is said to help stabilize mast cells to keep them from releasing histamine.
-It is also a potent antioxidant that is said to help reduce inflammation.
-It is best used as a long term remedy and many people start taking it about 4-6 weeks before allergy season to help prevent allergy symptoms.
+Quercetin is a natural bioflavonoid that helps stabilize mast cells to keep them from releasing histamine.
+It’s also a potent anti-inflammatory that can help reduce overall allergy symptoms.
+It’s best used as a long-term remedy and many people start taking it about 4-6 weeks before allergy season.

-To use: Though quercetin is naturally found in foods like citrus and broccoli, it is very difficult to get the amount needed to relive allergies from food alone.
-A supplemental dose from a quality source can be helpful for preventing allergies or helping acute symptoms.
-Start 4-6 weeks before allergy season for best results.
+To use: Although quercetin is naturally found in foods like citrus and broccoli, it’s very difficult to get enough to relieve allergies from food alone.
+Quercetin supplements can help prevent allergies and help with acute symptoms.

 4. Nettle Leaf

-What I do: I often include nettle in homemade herbal tea during allergy season (recipe at the bottom of this post) and use capsules for acute relief of allergy symptoms.
+What I do: I often include nettle in homemade anti-inflammatory tea during allergy season and use capsules for acute relief.

 5. Probiotics

-While we can’t do much about our mothers’ diets while they were pregnant, balancing gut bacteria now and consuming enough beneficial bacteria can have a positive effect on allergies now.
+While we can’t do much about our mothers’ diets while they were pregnant, there’s still hope.
+Balancing gut bacteria now and getting enough beneficial bacteria can have a positive effect on allergies.

-What I do: I make sure we consume a varied diet that includes plenty of fermented foods and drinks which can help boost gut bacteria.
-We also take a Probiotic.
+What I do: We eat a varied diet that includes plenty of fermented foods and drinks, which can help boost gut bacteria.
+We also take a quality probiotic.

 6. Local Honey